KeturahDev/Weather-Mantra/README.md

 ## Description

 A place to meditate on your mantra.
 Enter your mantra into the input and it will rain from the meditation cloud.
-Inspired from rain text animation from linked in post.
+Inspired from rain text animation from linked in post and [this tutorial](https://www.youtube.com/watch?v=OfSlkvtCeaI&ab_channel=OnlineTutorials).

 [Live!
 Through AWS Amplify.
 ](https://main.dkhexjazkuu41.amplifyapp.com/)